Contrast-induced nephropathy: Mechanism

-The mechanism of contrast-induced nephropathy is not entirely understood, but is thought to include direct damage from reactive oxygen species, contrast-induced increase in urine output, increased oxygen consumption, changes in dilation and narrowing of the blood vessels to the kidneys, and changes in urine viscosity.
+The mechanism of contrast-induced nephropathy is not entirely understood, but is thought to include a combination of direct renal tubule damage from the contrast agent and reductions in blood flow to areas of the kidney.
+The contrast agent directly damages renal tubule cells by a variety of mechanisms, one proposed mechanism is by causing changes in cell polarity.
+The sodium potassium pump (also known as the Na+/K+ ATPase) is redistributed from the basal surface to the luminal surface of renal tubule cells.
+This causes sodium to be transported into the lumen, where it is delivered to the distal renal tubule.
+This sodium load being delivered to the distal renal tubule leads to renal vasoconstriction via tubuloglomerular feedback, with the vasoconstriction and restriction of blood flow leading to injury of tubular cells.
+Contrast agents cause damage to renal tubular cells in other ways specific to the type of contrast agent, leading to apoptosis and necrosis of the tubular cells.
+The damaged renal tubular cells detach from the basement membrane and accumulate in the tubules, which causes an increase in tubular pressure, reduced glomerular filtration rate, and luminal blockage.
+The viscosity of contrast filtered into the tubule may also contribute to increases in tubular pressure.

+Contrast agents may also cause renal tubular injury by causing renal vasoconstriction mediated by inhibition of vasodilators such as nitric oxide and prostaglandins and activation of endothelin.
+This renal vasoconstriction, along with increases in blood viscosity caused by the contrast agents themselves, leads to renal vasoconstriction and reduced blood flow to metabolically active areas of the kidneys, thus causing kidney damage.
+Changes in blood osmolality due to the contrast agents may lead to reduced red blood cell elasticity, thus leading to microthrombi development in the small blood vessels of the kidney, further reducing glomerular blood flow.

 Prognosis

-It is unclear if CIN causes persisting decline in renal function since few studies has followed patients for more than 72 hours.
-In one meta-analysis the decline in renal function was shown to persist in 1.1 % of the patients with CIN.
+It is unclear whether CIN causes a persistent decline in renal function since few studies have followed patients for more than 72 hours.
+In one meta-analysis, the decline in renal function was shown to persist in 1.1% of the patients with CIN.

 Clinical relevance

 Doubts regarding the significance of the phenomenon appeared in the scientific literature.
 Several studies have shown that intravenous contrast material administration was not associated with excess risk of acute kidney injury, dialysis, or death, even among patients with comorbidities reported to predispose them to nephrotoxicity.
 Moreover, hydration, the most established prevention measure to prevent contrast-induced nephropathy was shown to be ineffective in the POSEIDON trial, raising further doubts regarding the significance of this disease state.
 A meta-analysis of 28 studies of AKI after CT with radiocontrast showed no causal relationship between the use of radiocontrast and AKI.